 How to Sue an Insurance Company for Denying Coverage

-Legal tips for arguing bad faith or breach of contract in Georgia
+Legal tips for arguing insurance bad faith or breach of contract in Georgia

 on April 5, 2019

-If your insurance claim was denied in bad faith or if the insurance company made an error, you have the right to sue for coverage.
+If your insurance claim was denied in bad faith or by error, you have the right to sue an insurance company for coverage.

 Know Exactly Why Your Claim Was Denied

-When a policyholder whose coverage has been denied comes to Jeffrey D. Diamond, an insurance attorney in Atlanta, he asks them for a few items.
+When a policyholder with a denied claim comes to Jeffrey D. Diamond, an insurance attorney in Atlanta, he asks them for a few items.

 “I ask for a copy of the policy, a copy the fire report or police report, copies of all communications received from the insurance company, copies of the estimates of damage,” he says, “but the most important document I ever see is the denial letter from the insurance company because that tells me what the issues are.”

-Under Georgia law, insurers have a duty to offer a basic explanation of why they are denying coverage.
+Under Georgia law, insurers have a duty to offer a basic explanation of claim denial.
 The first step to successfully appealing a denial is understanding exactly why the insurance company made the decision that it did.
 In an appeal/lawsuit, policyholders must address the stated reason for denial.

 Carefully Organize Relevant Evidence